-California just became the world’s largest legal marijuana market.
+California became the world’s largest legal marijuana market.
 When pot is legal in a state, what issues does this present to property managers and landlords of rental properties?
-This was Rental Housing Journal readers’ top story in 2017
+Can a property manager say “no pot in my apartments.”

 By John Triplett